jagusztinl/math_eng/README.md

 where $R$ is the radius of the circumscribed circle (circumradius).

 **Proof:**
 Draw the circumscribed circle of triangle $ABC$.
-Using the definition of the sine of a central angle and inscribed angle, the relationship follows.
+Using the definitions of the sine of the central and inscribed angle, the relationship follows.

 ---

-### **3. The Law of Cosines (Cosine Law)**
+#### **3. Law of Cosines**

 **Theorem:**
 For any triangle: